-Dr. Leighton Chan, the Chief of Rehabilitation Medicine at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation, the American Board of Electrodiagnostic Medicine and a member of the Institute of Medicine.
+Dr. Leighton Chan, the Chief of the Rehabilitation Medicine Department at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation, the American Board of Electrodiagnostic Medicine and a member of the Institute of Medicine.
 Dr. Chan received his B.A. degree from Dartmouth College, Hanover, New Hampshire with a major in political science.
 He graduated from the UCLA School of Medicine in 1990.
 Dr. Chan then completed postgraduate training in Physical Medicine and Rehabilitation at the University of Washington.
 During his training he also obtained a Master of Science degree in rehabilitation science.
 Subsequently, he completed a Robert Wood Johnson Clinical Scholar Fellowship, earned a master of public health degree at the University of Washington School of Public Health and was a Congressional Fellow for the Honorable Jim McDermott (Washington).
 From 1994 to 2006, Dr. Chan was on the faculty of the University of Washington's Department of Rehabilitation Medicine.
 He has published more than 75 peer reviewed articles and numerous book chapters.
 His research interests include health services research, quality of care given to Medicare beneficiaries, and Medicare payment policy issues.
 Dr. Chan's awards include the Young Academician Award from the Association of Academic Physiatrists, two outstanding teacher awards from the University of Washington School of Medicine, and a Presidential Citation Award for excellence in research by the American Academy of Physical Medicine and Rehabilitation.
 In addition, since coming to NIH, he has received the NIH CC Director's and the NIH Director's awards for his work in traumatic brain injury.

 Galen O. Joe, MD

-Dr. Galen O. Joe, Deputy Chief of the Rehabilitation Medicine Department and Director of the Rehabilitation Medicine Consult Service at the NIH Clinical Center.
+Dr. Galen O. Joe, is the Deputy Chief of the Rehabilitation Medicine Department and Director of the Rehabilitation Medicine Consult Service at the NIH Clinical Center.
 He earned his undergraduate education at the University of Virginia in Charlottesville, VA; M.D. at the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School in Piscataway, NJ; and dual residency training in Internal Medicine and Physical Medicine and Rehabilitation at Temple University Hospital in Philadelphia, PA.
 A Diplomate of the American Board of Physical Medicine and Rehabilitation, Dr. Joe completed senior staff fellowship training in musculoskeletal rehabilitation medicine in the Rehabilitation Medicine Department at the NIH Clinical Center.
 He is currently involved in research protocols looking at evaluation, conservative management and monitoring of patients with Complex Regional Pain Syndrome Type 1, avascular necrosis of the hip in HIV disease and assessment of impairments and function in inflammatory myopathies.
 His research interests are general, musculoskeletal, rheumatologic, and cardiopulmonary rehabilitation medicine.
 He currently collaborates on research protocols with the National Human Genome Research Institute, the National Institute of Allergy and Infectious Diseases, National Cancer Institute, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the National Institute of Nursing Research, the National Institute of Environmental Health Sciences, and the National Institute of Neurological Disorders and Stroke.

 Scott M. Paul, MD

-Dr. Scott M. Paul, a senior staff physiatrist, Rehabilitation Medicine at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation with subspecialty certification in Pediatric Rehabilitation Medicine.
+Dr. Scott M. Paul, a senior staff physiatrist in the Rehabilitation Medicine Department at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation with subspecialty certification in Pediatric Rehabilitation Medicine.
 He received his Bachelor of Engineering Science in bioengineering from the Johns Hopkins University in 1980.
 Dr. Paul attended the New York State Student's Program at the Sackler School of Medicine of the Tel Aviv University in Israel and received his medical degree in 1985.
 Dr. Paul began his post-graduate medical training at Washington University in St Louis and completed residency in Physical Medicine and Rehabilitation at Albert Einstein College of Medicine in the Bronx, NY.
 He continued at Albert Einstein to complete a fellowship in Pediatric Rehabilitation at the Rose F. Kennedy Center.
 Prior to joining the NIH in 2001, Dr. Paul was in private practice in Montgomery County, Maryland with Rehabilitation Medical Director responsibilities at number of local hospitals and rehabilitation facilities.
 He previously served as Chief of Physical Medicine at Dayton Children's Medical Center and Director of Physical Medicine and Rehabilitation at the Hospital for Sick Children in Washington, DC.
 Dr. Paul is the Research Coordinator for the Medical Staff Section of the Rehabilitation Medicine Department.
 He is the principal investigator of a protocol investigating the use of computerized, three dimensional surface imaging to study persons with scoliosis and other trunk deformities.
 In addition, he serves as an associate investigator in a number of NIH institute and center protocols including research on osteogenesis imperfecta, polyostotic fibrous dysplasia, neonatal onset multisystem inflammatory disease, proteus syndrome, and neurofibromatosis type I. He has authored a number of abstracts, articles and book chapters relating to childhood onset disabilities.
 He is an associate editor for PM&R: The journal of injury, function and rehabilitation and served as the inaugural pediatric editorial board leader of the AAPM&R's online knowledge base, PM&R KnowledgeNOW.
 Dr. Paul is also an adjunct assistant professor in the departments of Biomedical Engineering and Physical Medicine & Rehabilitation at the Johns Hopkins University School of Medicine, where he developed and directs a series of courses on Rehabilitation Engineering.

 Monique B. Perry, MD

-Dr. Monique B. Perry, a senior staff physiatrist in Rehabilitation Medicine at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation.
+Dr. Monique B. Perry, a senior staff physiatrist in the Rehabilitation Medicine Department at the NIH Clinical Center, is a Diplomate of the American Board of Physical Medicine and Rehabilitation.
 Dr. Perry received her Bachelor of Science degree from Howard University where she graduated Magna Cum Laude and was inducted into the Phi Beta Kappa Honors Society.
 She graduated from Howard University College of Medicine.
 Dr. Perry completed her residency in Physical Medicine and Rehabilitation at the National Rehabilitation Hospital in Washington, D.C.
 She completed a fellowship in Orthopedics and Sports Medicine at the Portner Orthopedic Rehabilitation Inc. in Honolulu, Hawaii.
 Dr. Perry completed a musculoskeletal medicine senior staff fellowship in Rehabilitation Medicine at the NIH Clinical Center.
 Dr. Perry is the Quality Assurance Coordinator for the medical staff for Rehabilitation Medicine.
-She is currently involved in research involving impairment, functional performance and disability in the treatment of alkaptonuria, progeria, Smith Magenis Syndrome, and obesity.
+She is currently involved in research involving impairment, functional performance and disability in the treatment of alkaptonuria, Loeys-Dietz syndrome, progeria, Smith Magenis Syndrome, and obesity.
 Dr. Perry has research interests in general rehabilitation, musculoskeletal medicine, arthritis, orthopedic medicine, and electrodiagnostic medicine.
 She has authored a number of abstracts, articles and a book chapter.
-Dr. Perry currently collaborates on research protocols with the National Human Genome Research Institute and National Institute of Diabetes and Digestive and Kidney Diseases.
+Dr. Perry currently collaborates on research protocols with the National Human Genome Research Institute, the National Institute of Allergy and Infectious Diseases and National Institute of Diabetes and Digestive and Kidney Diseases.

 Jay P. Shah, MD